-The EU CAP Network workshop ‘Innovative arable crop protection - using pesticides sustainably’ will take place from Wednesday 19 to Friday 21 April 2023.
+The EU CAP Network workshop ‘Innovative arable crop protection - using pesticides sustainably’ took place from Wednesday 19 to Friday 21 April 2023.

-The workshop ‘Innovative arable crop protection - using pesticides sustainably’ will take place in Amsterdam, The Netherlands, from Wednesday 19 to Friday 21 April 2023.
+The workshop ‘Innovative arable crop protection - using pesticides sustainably’ took place in Amsterdam, The Netherlands, from Wednesday 19 to Friday 21 April 2023.

-The workshop will focus on exchanging knowledge and sharing innovative, inspirational practices that support farmers, advisors and other stakeholders to ensure greater uptake of non-chemical plant protection methods in arable crops by using economically and ecologically sustainable approaches.
+The workshop focussed on exchanging knowledge and sharing innovative, inspirational practices that support farmers, advisors and other stakeholders to ensure greater uptake of non-chemical plant protection methods in arable crops by using economically and ecologically sustainable approaches.

-All information and updates will be posted on this page.
+All information and updates are posted on this page.

-Participants selected through an open call for expression of interest which closed 05/02/2023.
+Participants were selected through an open call for expression of interest which closed 05/02/2023.

 Event description and objectives